 Patient Consent

-If you are using AI to assist with charting, you should advise the patient and seek their consent.
+If you are using AI to assist with charting, you should first advise the patient and seek their consent personally.
 This is especially important if the AI tool you are using records or transcribes the full conversation before generating a summary for your chart documentation.
 Some AI scribe programs record and preserve the encounter while others transcribe in real time and do not create a recording.
 Ensuring consent is informed means being ready to explain how privacy is maintained and safeguards to ensure the record is accurate.

 CMPA says it plainly: prior to making any recording of a clinical encounter, you should obtain patient consent.”
 They also note even if the data may also be de-identified and used to improve the algorithm (i.e., allow the AI scribe to learn”), this should also be explained to the patient.”